Extending and improving conical bicombings: Introduction

-Theorem \ref{thm:lifting} is applicable to problems of the following form: Let \((A)\) denote a statement about conical bicombings on a metric space \(X\); then, by Theorem \ref{thm:lifting}, if \((A)\) is true for \(E(X)\), then \((A)\) is true for \(X\).
-For instance, by \cite[Theorem 1.5]{MR3940917} if \(X\) is an injective Banach space and \(\sigma\) is a conical bicombing on the closed ball \(B_{2r}(0)\subset X\), then on \(B_{r}(0)\) the bicombing \(\sigma\) is given by linear segments.
-Hence, every injective Banach space admits only one conical bicombing.
-Isbell \cite[Theorem 1]{MR184061} proved that if \(X\) is a Banach space, then the injective hull \((e,E(X))\) of \(X\) admits a Banach space structure, whose norm induces the metric of \(E(X)\).
-Thus, by Theorem \ref{thm:lifting} we obtain the following corollary:
+Theorem \ref{thm:lifting} is applicable to problems of the following form.
+Let \((P)\) denote a statement about conical bicombings on a metric space \(X\).
+Then, by Theorem \ref{thm:lifting}, if \((P)\) is true for \(E(X)\), then \((P)\) is also true for \(X\).
+For instance, by \cite[Theorem 1.4]{MR3940917} if \(X\) is an injective Banach space and \(\sigma\) a conical bicombing on the closed ball \(B(x, 2r)\subset X\), then on \(B(x, r)\) the bicombing \(\sigma\) is given by linear segments.
+As a result, every injective Banach space admits only one conical bicombing.
+If \(X\) is a Banach space then \(E(X)\) admits a Banach space structure whose norm induces the metric of \(E(X)\) (see \cite[Theorem 1]{MR184061}).
+Hence, by Theorem \ref{thm:lifting} we obtain the following corollary:

 \begin{Cor} A Banach space admits only one reversible conical bicombing.
-This unique reversible conical bicombing is given by linear segments. \end{Cor} Corollary \ref{cor:uniqueBan} may also be established by invoking a result of G\"ahler and Murphy \cite{MR642160}.
-As it turns out, Corollary \ref{cor:uniqueBan} remains valid if the reversibility assumption is dropped.
-This is worked out in Section \ref{sec:doss}.
-The classical Mazur-Ulam Theorem is a direct consequence of Corollary \ref{cor:uniqueBan}.
+This unique reversible conical bicombing is given by linear segments. \end{Cor} This may also be established by invoking a result of G\"ahler and Murphy (see \cite{MR642160}).
+As it turns out, Corollary~\ref{cor:uniqueBan} remains valid if the reversibility assumption is dropped.
+This is worked out in detail in Section~\ref{sec:doss}.
+We remark that the classical Mazur-Ulam theorem is a direct consequence of Corollary~\ref{cor:uniqueBan}.
 Indeed, suppose that \(f\colon V \to W\) is a surjective isometry.
-The map \(\sigma\) given by \((x,y,t)\mapsto f^{-1}( (1-t)f(x)+t f(y))\) is a reversible conical bicombing on \(V\).
-Hence, by Corollary \ref{cor:uniqueBan}, \(\sigma\) is given by linear segments, thus \(f\) is affine.
+The map \(\sigma\) defined by \((x,y,t)\mapsto f^{-1}\bigl( (1-t)f(x)+t f(y)\bigr)\) is a reversible conical bicombing on \(V\).
+Hence, by Corollary~\ref{cor:uniqueBan}, \(\sigma\) is given by linear segments, thus \(f\) is affine.

-As pointed out above, conical bicombings on an open subset of an injective Banach space are locally given by linear segments.
-In view of this result, the question has been raised whether a closed convex subset of a Banach space with non-empty interior only admits one conical bicombing, see \cite[Question 1.6]{MR3940917}.
-Motivated by the proof of Theorem \ref{thm:lifting}, we found a counterexample to this question.

-\begin{Prop} The upper half-plane \(H:=\{ (s,t)\in \ell_\infty^2 : t \geq 0 \}\subset \ell_\infty^2\) admits two distinct reversible conical bicombings. \end{Prop} We remark that \(H\subset \ell_\infty^2\) is injective.
-Since \(H\) is convex, \(H\) admits the conical bicombing given by linear segments.
-Another conical bicombing on \(H\) is constructed by joining points that are close enough to the boundary via ``tent''-like geodesics that pass through the interior of \(H\).
-By interpolating the geodesics of two distinct bicombings on \(H\) one gets infinitely many distinct conical bicombings, see Section \ref{sec:FIXED}.